Lab-of-AMFD/AHU-Parabolic-Acoustic-Mirror-Bearing-Dataset/README.md

 * **PM:** With a parabolic acoustic mirror.
 * **DM:** With direct microphone acquisition.

-These datasets are publicly available, and anyone can use them to validate acoustic fault diagnosis algorithms.
-Publications making use of the AHU Parabolic Acoustic Mirror Bearing Dataset are requested to cite the following paper:
+If you use the AHU Parabolic Acoustic Mirror Bearing Dataset in your research, please cite the following publications:

 [1] L. Peng, F. Liu*, M. Xia, C. Shen, Q. He, Y. Liu,“Bearing End-Cap with Parabolic Inner Surface Enabling High-Precision Online Monitoring of Rotating Electromechanical Equipment,” submitted to IEEE Transactions on Industrial Informatics, under review.